 Since then, my mom and I have watched this twice (or so) and now, I’ve recently re-watched it.
 Where my mom didn’t care for it, I have now really come to quite like the soapy period drama.
 It begins happily, takes darker turns somewhere along the way and finally (quite literally) finds its happy again by giving us a riding-off-into-the-sunset kind of ending.

 The first time I saw this, I’d been given an idea of what this miniseries was like and it may have affected my original opinion.
 Since then, I’ve seen it a time or two more, and only just now re-watched it for the first time in a handful of years.
 With each viewing, the story charms me as much as its four protagonists were by their European season, which is what the story essentially boils down to – four American women embarking on a London season.
 However, the film first opens on American shores in the 1800s.

-(Content: The majority of this series would be TVPG, but there are two-three scenes that warrant the actual TV14 rating.
+Content: The majority of this series would be TVPG, but there are two-three scenes that warrant the actual TV14 rating.
 One is a scene of marital rape [we see quite a bit of side nudity, waist down] and one character is seen lying in bed with his male lover [both are sleeping].
-Extra marital affairs are hinted at both on and off screen; there is some suggestive conversation.)
+There’s hints of extra marital affairs both on and off screen; there is some suggestive conversation.